EXECUTIVE POSITIONS

 REQUIREMENTS

-- Commissioners shall have one-on-one meetings with the ASI Vice President for Administration (VPA)
+Commissioner shall have one-on-one meetings with the ASI Vice President for

-- Minimum requirements for student leaders - https://asicalstatela.org/get-involved/apply- position/basic-eligibility-requirements
+Administration (VPA) and Program Coordinator weekly - Minimum requirements for student leaders - https://asicalstatela.org/get-involved/apply-position/basic-eligibility-requirements

-- ASI officer duties begin in June and requires attendance at meetings and training throughout the summer
+ASI officer duties begin in June and requires attendance at meetings and training

 TERM